Points of Pride

 In 2012, the college graduated the 3rd largest class of students in the U.S.

-The college is fully accredited by the AVMA Council on Education.
+The college is accredited by the AVMA Council on Education.

 The college has numerous teaching programs that utilize cutting-edge information technology and courses undergo outcomes assessment.